yahalom98/react-native-exercises/react-native-expo-examples-main/week5/README.md

 # Week 5 – React Native Basics (Expo + Expo Router)

-This folder is a reset-project style example for Week 5.
+This is a **reset-project style** example for your Week 5 React Native lesson.

-Focus:
+It focuses on:

-- Styling with StyleSheet and flexbox
+- Styling with `StyleSheet` and flexbox
-- Reusable components
+- Reusable components (buttons, inputs, cards, containers)
-- Pages (screens) with Expo Router
+- File-based routing with Expo Router
-- Stack navigation + transitions
+- Stack navigation, animations, and a modal screen
-- API calls with axios
+- API calls with `axios`
-- Params between screens
+- Search, pull-to-refresh, and list rendering
+- Simple animations using the React Native `Animated` API

-This is not a full Expo project.
-Drop this week5 folder into your existing Expo / Expo Router training repo.
+> This is **not** a full Expo project.
+> Drop the `week5` folder into an existing Expo Router workspace, or copy pieces into your training repo.